DrakeDong0/Uploadify/README.md

 This is a spotify playlist import/export tool that can be used between spotify accounts.

-Selected playlists are stored as a json file which can be sent, saved or uploaded to cloud storage sites.
+Selected playlists are stored as a json file which can be sent, saved or uploaded to storage locations.
 Playlist sizes range from a few kb to several mb.
 To reduce file size, upload playlists without a playlist image.

+## Requirements

+Uploadify unfortunately is not approved by spotify so it is not available publically.

-## Installation
+## Features

-Uploadify is currently in development mode and is pending approval from spotify to be publicly available.
+- **OAuth 2.0**: Uses Spotify's OAuth to authenticate users, which then generates a local token to be used for security.
+- **Sidebar**: Search, add, delete, playlists within Uploadify to keep what you need.

 ## Credits